olafland/chaos/README.md

 Chaos
 ======

+Note: an extended version of Chaos is now available as: https://github.com/iot-chalmers/a2-synchrotron

 Chaos is a versatile, efficient, and reliable primitive for sharing data among all nodes in a low-power wireless network.
 Applications of Chaos are diverse and include the computation of aggregate functions, network-wide agreement, atomic broadcast, reliable dissemination, and all-to-all communication.